Public Awareness Office - Editorial Services:

 - Implement the response.
 Advise ALA Executive Board and Council about the results.

-Spokesperson designates will include the following: ALA president, ALA-president-elect, executive director, director of PIO or appropriate staff.
+Spokesperson designates will include the following: ALA president, ALA-president-elect, ALA-Past President, executive director, or appropriate staff.
 In addition, when appropriate, spokespersons will be selected from the following groups in the order as indicated:

 - ALA divisions: the order of spokesperson will be president, president-elect, past president, and executive director.